-From September 2016, all schools will continue to study new certifications in GCSE English.
-These will no longer be graded in letters but by numbers.
-All students will leave Collingwood with a GCSE graded 1-9.
+From September 2015, all schools began new certifications in GCSE English.
+These GCSEs will no longer be graded in letters but by numbers.
+All students will leave Collingwood with an English Language and Literature GCSE graded 1-9.

 Study in both Language and Literature in Years 9, 10 and 11 builds upon the foundations laid down in Years 7 and 8.
 The content and themes of lessons should reflect the student's increasing awareness of the world around them.
 Although we do not offer accelerated GCSE at Year 9, we do ensure that this is treated as a foundation year and all units of work and assessments mirror that of the real GCSE course.

 All students are entered for English Literature.
-During the two years, students will study two novels, a selection of poetry and a Shakespeare play.
+During the two years, students will study two novels (or a modern play), a selection of poetry and a Shakespeare play.
 They will develop their argumentative, persuasive, narrative and descriptive writing and, due to the coursework elements being removed from new GCSEs, will gain valuable skills in timed conditions writing.